visual-slam-lab/test/_features/02-overview.md

 # image: "http://placehold.it/500x500"
 ---

-</b>Is Visual SLAM Tackling the Right Challenges?</b> While fields like image segmentation and reinforcement learning have thrived by leveraging vast amounts of unstructured data, visual SLAM remains constrained by a handful of curated benchmarks.
+<b>Is Visual SLAM Tackling the Right Challenges?</b> While fields like image segmentation and reinforcement learning have thrived by leveraging vast amounts of unstructured data, visual SLAM remains constrained by a handful of curated benchmarks.
 This limitation hinders the development of scalable, robust systems capable of operating in a wide range of complex, real-world environments.

 Fragmentation across datasets, pipelines, and evaluation metrics remains a core obstacle.
 Each dataset follows its own structure, making reproducibility and benchmarking difficult.
 Researchers frequently spend time adapting to dataset-specific requirements instead of driving fundamental advancements.
 Additionally, compiling baseline systems is a challenge due to the lack of standardized pipelines, undocumented dataset-specific issues, and inconsistent failure cases.
 This fragmentation significantly slows down progress in the field.